The good, bad and unknown about marijuana's health effects

 — Strong evidence links marijuana use to the risk of developing schizophrenia and other causes of psychosis, with the highest risk among the most frequent users.

-— Some evidence suggests a small increased risk for developing depressive disorders, but there’s no evidence either way on whether it affects the course or symptoms of such disorders, or the risk of developing post-traumatic stress disorder.
+— Some work suggests a small increased risk for developing depressive disorders, but there’s no evidence either way on whether it affects the course or symptoms of such disorders, or the risk of developing post-traumatic stress disorder.

-— There’s strong evidence that using marijuana increases the risk of a traffic accident, but no clear indication that it promotes workplace accidents or injuries, or death from a marijuana overdose.
+— There’s a strong indication that using marijuana before driving increases the risk of a traffic accident, but no clear link to workplace accidents or injuries, or death from a marijuana overdose.

-— There’s only weak evidence for the idea that it hurts school achievement, raises unemployment rates or harms social functioning.
+— There’s limited evidence for the idea that it hurts school achievement, raises unemployment rates or harms social functioning.

-— For pregnant women who smoke pot, there’s strong evidence of reduced birthweight but only weak evidence of any effect on pregnancy complications for the mother, or an infant’s need for admission to intensive care.
+— For pregnant women who smoke pot, there’s a strong indication of reduced birthweight but only weak evidence of any effect on pregnancy complications for the mother, or an infant’s need for admission to intensive care.
 There’s not enough evidence to show whether it affects the child later, like sudden infant death syndrome or substance use.

 — Some evidence suggests there’s no link to lung cancer in marijuana smokers.
 But there’s no evidence, or insufficient evidence, to support or rebut any link to developing cancers of the prostate, cervix, bladder, or esophagus.